shalvamist/OllamaRAG/README.md

 - 💾 **Persistent Memory**: Save and manage conversation history across sessions
 - 📊 **Smart Document Processing**: Intelligent chunking and embedding of your documents
 - 🎯 **Context-Aware Responses**: LLM outputs enhanced with relevant document snippets
-- 🛠️ **Highly Configurable**: Customize every aspect of the RAG pipeline

 ### Built For Everyone